Director of Development

 (she/her, he/him, they/them)

 Kristen is the brains and brawn behind the over 1 million pounds of food moved through our pantry each year.
-Kristen is a rising star in the comedy world, and brings laughter and joy to the Mother Hubbard’s Cupboard community.
+Kristen loves being a pop to their doggos.
+They love slinging cocktails, sneakers, being outside, organization, being a goofball, time with buds, and being wildly dramatic whenever possible.

 Hannah has been with the Hub since 2014, when she started working with youth gardeners.
 In her current position, she helps to build equity into MHC’s programs & policies, and to make advocacy accessible and empowering for Hub community members.
 On any given day, she can be found working on state legislation, building relationships with community members, stewarding the Hub Farm Stand, or regaling folks with stories of her cat, Max.